ameirs/ameirs/README.md

 a Junior Full Stack Developer with a background in Communication Design and years of professional experience in the film industry.
 I recently found my passion for programming and am eager to get to know the workflow of a modern tech business.

-- I’m currently working on a website for Salih Balta
+- currently working on a website for Salih Balta
-- I'm expanding my React skills
+- expanding my React skills
-- I volunteer for KOP Berlin
+- volunteering for KOP Berlin

 ---